root-project/web/install/index.md

 To use ROOT from Python, the Snap package bundles its own Python 3.8 interpreter that knows where to find the ROOT libraries.
 This is done to avoid interference with other system packages.
-You should use `pyroot` rather than `python` to make use of the PyROOT features with the Snap package:
+You should use `pyroot` rather than `python` to make use of the Python package with the Snap installation:
 ```python
 $ pyroot
 Python 3.8.10 (default, Jun 22 2022, 20:18:18)